JonathanDLTran/CS6120-Jonathan/README.md

 # Transformations
 - To SSA and out of SSA

+# Infrastructure
+- Sample LLVM Pass as part of Lesson 7

 # Tests

 To run all tests, run the command `bash run_all_tests.sh` in the main directory.